matejhozlar/createrington-currency/README.md

 ![NeoForge](https://img.shields.io/badge/NeoForge-21.1.172-orange)
 ![Backend API](https://img.shields.io/badge/Backend-Required-critical)

-**Createrington Currency** is a custom Minecraft mod that introduces a robust, server-backed economy system into your game.
-It enables physical money, banking features, enchantments, and more — all synchronized with an external backend API.
+**Createrington Currency** is a fully‑fledged economy mod for Minecraft built on the NeoForge mod loader.
+It introduces physical currency items, player bank accounts, an ATM block and a suite of commands that all tie into a remote backend API.
+Unlike simple economy add‑ons, balances and transactions live on your own server so you can connect multiple game servers to the same economy.

 ---